thruthesky/fireflutter/easy-extension/README.md

 # User management

+## User Sync

 User information is very important.
-There are many people who is jailed due to the failure of keeping user information safely.
-And unfortunately most of (more than 90%) apps are ignorant to it.
-They seems to not be care about it.
-If you save the email or phone number or any critical data of users in publicly opened docuemnts, that is a huge mistake.
-You may put it for searching, but that's a failure already.
+And unfortunately most of apps don't seem to care about it.
+If you save the email or phone number or any critical user information in a document that is in publicly opened (without proper security rules), that is a huge mistake.

-We save user name in the user document.
-So, the app can search.
-Then, user email and phone number must not be in the same docuemnt since the document is searchable.
-It means, it is open.

-For this reason, we save all the user information in `/users` collection and sync to `/user_search_data` for the searchable fields only.
-And we sync the `/user_search_data` into `/users` of RTDB for better cost management.
+You may save all of user information in `/users` document and the searchable fields in `/user_search_data` folder.
+And only open the `/user_search_data` to public.
+And this extension with `userSync` option, it will automatically sync some fields of `/users` into `/user_search_data`.
+You can change the users collection by the extension option.

-When the documents under `/users` collection in firestore changes, it will sync the searchable fields into `/user_search_data` in firestore and `/users/{uid}` node in RTDB and then you can use it for search or refering. `/users/{uid}` in RTDB is cheaper than the one in firestore.
+When the documents under `/users` collection had created or updated, it will sync the searchable fields into `/user_search_data` in firestore.
+And when it is deleted in `/users`, it will also delete the same (synced) document from `/user_search_data` field.

-You can choose what fields to sync for search.
-And don't forget to include `uid` and `photoUrl` since these will not be used for direct search but will give you benefits on search.
+You can choose what fields to sync in the extension option.
+If you leave it blank, then no document will be synced.
+And don't forget to include `uid` and `photoUrl` even if these fields are not used for direct search.
+These fields will give you benefits on search.
 You can search `hasPhotoUrl` if you sync the `photoUrl` field.
 Or `hasPhotoUrl` will always be false.